Jump to: Central | North | South | East | West

 Ivy Chelsea Garden

-An Instagrammer's dream spot (and popular with the Made in Chelsea crew too) the Ivy Group brought in an award-winning designer to create the space at their King's Road restaurant.
+An Instagrammer's dream spot (and popular with the Made in Chelsea crew too), the Ivy Group brought in an award-winning designer to create the space at their King's Road restaurant.
 There's a covered upper terrace and a cosy firepit when the weather's not all that, but really it's just an evergreen dream out here.

 Rainproof?
 There are parasols but they won't really stop a drenching.

-Follow on Instagram: @ivychelsgarden
+Follow on Instagram: @the_ivy_collection

 Manicomio